damian-gallo/stock-control/README.md

 ## Database

-The project uses an H2 in-memory database and it's seeded by means of the `api/src/main/resources/data.sql` file.
+The project uses an H2 in-memory database and it's automatically seeded by means of the `api/src/main/resources/data.sql` file.